-LEVEL: II SEMESTER: I COURSE CODE: ECON 2002 COURSE TITLE: INTERMEDIATE MACROECONOMICS I CREDITS: 3 PREREQUISITES: ECON 1001/AGBU 1005 AND ECON 1002/AGBU 1006 DEPARTMENT RESPONSIBLE: ECONOMICS
+LEVEL: II SEMESTER: I COURSE CODE: ECON 2002 COURSE TITLE: INTERMEDIATE MACROECONOMICS I CREDITS: 3 PREREQUISITES: ECON 1001/AGBU 1005 AND ECON 1002/AGBU 1006 DEPARTMENT RESPONSIBLE: ECONOMICS COURSE DESCRIPTION: This course is designed to depend your underst:

 COURSE DESCRIPTION: This course is designed to deepen your understanding of economic theory and methods.
 Topics include an in-depth coverage of: Unemployment; Money and Inflation; introduction to economic fluctuations within the context of the IS-LM framework; stabilization policy; and the problems of government debt and budget.